Opioid intoxicationIntoxication - opioids

 - Small pupils

-With repeated use of opioids, fibrotic lung disease may develop as a result of the talc, cornstarch or cellulose which is used to dilute or bind the opioid.
-The long-term effect may be reduced lung function and shortness of breath
+With repeated use of opioids, fibrotic lung disease, in which extra fibrous tissue forms in the lungs, may develop.
+This is from the talc, cornstarch, or cellulose that is used to dilute or bind the opioid.
+The long-term effect may be reduced lung function and shortness of breath.

-Individuals who inject the drug will often develop abscesses at the injection site.
+People who inject the drug will often develop abscesses at the injection site.
 These may be large enough to require incision and drainage, often in the operating room.